mateuszlesko/NBA_data_gain_-_analysis/README.md

-# NBA_scoreboard
+# NBA matches stats scraper

 ## About
 Web scraping using Python's selenium.
-Program gains data about NBA games stats and save it to JSON files, for fruther analysis.
+Program gains data about NBA games stats and save it to JSON files, for further analysis.
 Informations are from [the offical NBA page](https://www.nba.com/)

 ## Requirements:
 [pipenv](https://pipenv.pypa.io/en/latest/)